Development and Optimization of Non-Addictive Therapies to Treat Pain

 The Research Need

 More than 25 million Americans suffer from chronic pain, a highly debilitating medical condition that is complex and lacks effective treatments.
 Recent decades have seen an overreliance on opioids for chronic pain despite their poor ability to manage chronic pain and improve the quality of life.
 Specifically, per the recent national health statistics report 22.1 percent of U.S. adults with chronic pain used a prescription opioid in the past 3 months (CDC.gov ).
 This overreliance on opioids has contributed to a significant and alarming epidemic of opioid use disorder.
 Therefore, the development of new non-addictive therapies for effective management of chronic pain as viable alternatives to opioids is urgently needed.

 About the Program

 This program supports the development and preclinical optimization of safe, effective, and non-addictive small-molecule and biologic therapeutics to treat pain.
-This research includes optimization and early development of promising small molecules and biologic agents, studies that enable investigational new drug (IND) applications, and the assembly of IND applications.
+This research includes optimization and early development of promising small molecules and biologic agents, studies that enable investigational new drug (IND) applications, and culminating in Phase I clinical trials.
 The goal of the program is to accelerate the development of promising small-molecule and biologic leads toward clinical trials.

 Researchers plan to develop novel pain relievers with improved specificity, fewer side effects, and low risks of misuse or dependency.
 This research will use in vitro assays and animal studies to advance multiple drug candidates.
 In the long term, the research will advance low-risk treatment options for chronic pain toward clinical development.

 To date, through the Helping to End Addiction Long-termSM Initiative, or NIH HEAL InitiativeSM, NIH has funded 14 awards, three planning grants, one multidisciplinary team-based study and nine milestone-driven biphasic cooperative agreements totaling $32.3 million to research institutions and small businesses to support the development of non-addictive small molecules and biologic agents to treat chronic pain.